 Dorothy W. Erskine Park, San Francisco

-John O initially sold fruit – the white variety, Golden Chasselas went to one of his neighbors slightly lower on Spring Mountain, Karl Beringer (that property was much later known as Eeden Vineyards) and their reds went to Allied Grape Growers, a cooperative.
+John Oscar initially sold grapes – the white variety, Golden Chasselas went to one of his neighbors slightly lower on Spring Mountain, Karl Beringer (that property was much later known as Eeden Vineyards and today is the home of Titanium Vineyards) and their reds went to Allied Grape Growers, a cooperative.
 Much later fruit from an acre of mixed reds was sold to Paul Draper at Ridge Vineyards every year for more than 20 years.

 Nancy’s formative years were spent in Oklahoma City, Newport Beach and then Berkeley.
 She has a varied career – first with United Airlines in 1960 – continuing her work in the travel business for 15 years and later becoming elected to the San Francisco Board of Supervisors in 1979.

-John and Nancy subscribe to the saying that 90% of the wine making is done in the vineyard (John has worked these vineyards all his life).
-He still dry farms the vineyard.
-They worked with noted winemaker Bob Foley for many years – today School House Vineyard produces approximately 3,000 cases a year of four different wines.
+John and Nancy subscribe to the saying that 90% of the wine making is done in the vineyard; John has worked these vineyards all his life.
+Other than watering young vines to get them established, this vineyard is entirely dry farmed.
+The Gantner’s worked with noted winemaker Bob Foley for many years; today School House Vineyard produces approximately 3,000 cases a year of several different wines.
 Their vineyard is named after a small one-room schoolhouse built in 1881; John’s family actually lived inside this old schoolhouse for several years after they purchased the property.
+And much later, Tim Mondavi (Robert Mondavi’s son) also lived here.
 Unfortunately, it burned down in 1986.
 Visitors to their property will pass by the original site where this was located.

-Their first vintage was made at Stony Hill Winery – one of Napa Valley’s more historical wineries – also on Spring Mountain.
-Their winemaking operations have been highly nomadic over the years including being including being produced at California’s oldest winery, Buena Vista in neighboring Sonoma County and at Chateau Montelena for some time.
-They have also employed a wide diversity of wine makers over the years while always keeping a careful eye out for balanced wines – with restraint on ripeness and extraction.
-Some of their winemakers have included André Tchelistcheff, Mike Chellini, Ric Forman (who seems like he has been involved with nearly every Napa winery producing wine in the 1970s and 1980s) and Bo Barrett among others.
+Their three vintages of 1957, 1958 and 1959 were made at Stony Hill Winery.
+Stony Hill is one of Napa Valley’s more historical wineries and is also located on Spring Mountain.
+The School House winemaking operations have been highly nomadic over the years including being including being produced at California’s oldest winery, Buena Vista in neighboring Sonoma County and at Chateau Montelena for some time.
+They have also employed a wide diversity of wine makers over the years while always keeping a careful eye out for balanced wines with restraint on ripeness and extraction.
+Some of their winemakers have included André Tchelistcheff, Mike Chellini, Ric Forman (who seems like he has been involved with nearly every Napa Valley winery producing wine in the 1970s and 1980s) and Bo Barrett among others.

-Today the wines are made at Pride Mountain Vineyards (also in the Spring Mountain appellation and conveniently located less then 10 minutes away from School House).
+Until 2022 the wines were made at Pride Mountain Vineyards, also in the Spring Mountain appellation and conveniently located less than 10 minutes away from School House.
+However, starting in 2023 the wines are now made at Tamber Bey Vineyards in Calistoga.

-Remarkably they have produced wines every year since 1957, making this one of the longest continuously operating winery producers in all of the Napa Valley.
-By our count they are one of only 8 wineries that have produced vintages in the Napa Valley under the same brand every year since at least the 1950s – who are still producing today, the others being: Beringer, Nichelini, Beaulieu, Louis Martini, Charles Krug, Sutter Home and Stony Hill (listed in order of earliest age of continuous production).
-However, vineyards on site were originally planted in the 1890s and until more recently, some of these older 100+ year vines were still growing on site, intermingled in with the much newer plantings.
-Today the oldest vines date back to the mid 1940s.
+Remarkably they have produced wines every year since 1957, making this one of the longest continuously operating winery producers in all of Napa Valley.
+By our count they are one of only 8 wineries that have produced vintages in Napa Valley under the same brand every year since at least the 1950s – who are still producing today, the others being: Beringer, Nichelini, Beaulieu, Louis Martini, Charles Krug, Sutter Home and Stony Hill (listed in order of earliest age of continuous production).

 Select Wines

 Their small vineyard contains budwood from several very respectable Napa sources.
 The budwood from this wine came to be planted here as an indirect result of famed soils and winemaker André Tchelistcheff’s encouragement for local growers to remove other varieties and replace these with Cabernet Sauvignon.
 As a result, in 1952, John Daniel of Inglenook Winery decided to remove his one acre of Pinot Noir in Rutherford and gave some budwood to School House, supposedly originating from one of Domaine Romanée Conti vineyards in Burgundy.
-There is not a lot of old vine Pinot Noir in the Napa Valley – a couple of other producers we are aware of with Pinot Noir dating back to the late 1960s early 1970s are the Haynes Vineyard in Coombsville (unfortunately these old vines have more recently been pulled out and replanted) and Stanley Ranch in Carneros.
+Pinot Noir planted in the 1960s or 1970s is nearly non-existent in Napa Valley; a couple of other producers we are aware of with Pinot Noir dating back to the late 1960s or early 1970s are the Haynes Vineyard in Coombsville and Stanley Ranch in Carneros.

 The first wine released from the 1957 vintage was Pinot Noir; they still produce wine from this variety today.
 All grapes grown on site are dry farmed and are probably one of only a few wineries in California dry farming Pinot Noir.
 In addition, very few wineries on Spring Mountain actually grow Pinot Noir; Spring Mountain Vineyard used to grow Pinot Noir for many years.
 Ritchie Creek also has some Pinot Noir but is not producing wine from this themselves.